payolapayments/payola/README.md

 * Full webhook integration
 * Easy extension hooks for adding your own functionality

+To see Payola in action, check out the site for [Mastering Modern Payments: Using Stripe with Rails](https://www.masteringmodernpayments.com).
+Read the book to find out the whys behind Payola's design.

 ## Installation

 Add Payola to your Gemfile: